2022 Colorado State Rams football team

-Previous season

-In Steve Addazio's second and final year as head coach, the Rams finished the 2021 season with a 3–9 record, going 2–6 in Mountain West Conference play and finishing fifth in the Mountain division standings, above only New Mexico.
-Colorado State lost six consecutive games to end the season after beginning conference play 2–0.

-The Rams recorded wins over Toledo, San Jose State, and New Mexico.
-The Rams lost games against South Dakota State, Vanderbilt, and Iowa, as well as going on a six-game Mountain West losing streak against Utah State, Boise State, Wyoming, Air Force, Hawaii, and Nevada.

-Addazio was fired upon the conclusion of the season after he posted a record of 4–12 through his two years tenure.
-Four days later, on December 6, 2021, Nevada head coach Jay Norvell was hired as Colorado State's next head coach.
-Nevada offensive coordinator Matt Mumme and multiple other coaches followed Norvell to Fort Collins and joined the Colorado State coaching staff.

-Upon the conclusion of the season, star tight end Trey McBride was named as the Nation's best tight end and received the Mackey Award.
-He was also awarded unanimous All-American status, becoming the fifth consensus All-American and first unanimous All-American in school history.

 Preseason

 Incoming transfers

 As of February 16, 2022, Colorado State has added 21 transfers prior to the 2022 season, per the Coloradoan and 247Sports.
 Eleven of those transfers signed as part of the 2022 early signing class, which consisted of 22 athletes — 11 transfers and 11 high school recruits.

 Recruiting class of 2022

 Colorado State football signed 11 recruits as part of their 2022 early signing class, per 247Sports.com.

 Star ratings vary by recruiting service; star ratings below are 247Sports Composite ratings, a composite average of ratings across major recruiting services provided by 247Sports.com.